UMD: A Globally Connected University

 UMD-Winter: New Zealand: Sustainable Transformation and Adaptation: Culture and Earth (LARC/HONR)

-Investigate New Zealand through the study of culture and nature in this course sponsored by the Department of Plant Science and Landscape Architecture.
-You will receive instruction in the practice of field sketching and recording field notes throughout the course and as you travel with the program group throughout the South and North Islands of New Zealand, you will keep a sketch book and journal to document your observations and reactions to the sites visited.
-In addition, you will be afforded opportunities to explore local culture and natural systems through tours to historic sites, monumental structures, art and artifact museums, aboriginal settlements, natural wonders, and environmental restorations.
+Investigate New Zealand through the study of sustainable natural and cultural systems in this course sponsored by the Department of Plant Science and Landscape Architecture.
+You will receive instruction in the practice of field sketching and recording field notes and observations during the course and as you travel with the program group throughout the South and North Islands of New Zealand.
+In addition, you will be afforded opportunities to explore local natural and cultural systems through tours to historic sites, monumental structures, art and artifact museums, aboriginal settlements, natural wonders, and environmental restorations.
+Hiking mountains and unspoiled scenic terrain is a major component of the course.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.